-In America, just after Christmas concludes, holiday sale merchandise is moved out to make room for heart-shaped gifts making proclamations of love.
+In America, just after Christmas concludes, the lights, trees, and ornaments are swiftly moved off retail shelves to make room for heart-shaped gifts making bold proclamations of love.

-It’s all so, well—sentimental.
+It’s all so sentimental.
 And sweet.
 Like a sugar high.

-Before I come off sounding anti-Valentine’s day, let me clarify that I think the holiday can be a meaningful time to express love to people around you.
-It can be an opportunity for couples to reaffirm their love for each other in a world where we forget to express deep and life-giving words.
+Now, before I come off sounding anti-Valentine’s day let me clarify that I think the holiday can be a meaningful time to express love to people around us.
+Especially in a world where we often forget to use words of love and gratitude for each other.

-1 John 4:8 says, “God is love.”
-How bold for the Apostle John to describe God with one word!
+In the Bible, 1 John 4:8 says, “God is love.”
+How bold for the Apostle John to describe God with just one word!

 Likewise, in 1 Corinthians, the Apostle Paul writes that many, many things in our world are going to pass away, but three things remain: faith, hope, and love.
 Then he adds that the greatest is love.

 We’re all for love, right?
 No one is against the idea.
 But once we get our wings all puffed up and ready to fly into this thing called love, we run into barriers.
-We feel like a bird that swiftly flies from its perch toward the outdoors, but hits a closed glass window instead.
+We’re like a bird that swiftly flies from its perch toward the outdoors, but hits a glass window instead.

 Because love is so difficult in our world, as Christians, we really must see love as a fruit of the Spirit that grows in our lives—yes, supernaturally—as we are grafted into the vine that is Jesus Christ.